thiago-santos-it/xavier-xml/README.md

 > **Note 1:** UTF-16 is not supported yet.
 Hard work!
 PR's are welcome.

-> **Note 2:** Our DOM implementation aims to stick closely to the original specs, but achieving a perfect match is tough because of differences in how concepts are handled between the specs and Rust.
+> **Note 2:** Our DOM implementation (WIP) aims to stick closely to the original specs, but achieving a perfect match is tough because of differences in how concepts are handled between the specs and Rust.

 # Why not extend Serde?